Making sure products are safe

 - Search by relevant government or industry body.

-Standards New Zealand website — Standards and law — Select government or industry body(external link)
+Standards New Zealand — Standards and law — Select government or industry body(external link)

 - Search by International Classification for Standards (ICS) — this classifies standards into fields such as environment and health protection and safety, clothing industry, construction materials and building and domestic and commercial equipment.

-Standards New Zealand website — Search for standards — Browse for standards (organised by ICS)(external link)
+Standards New Zealand — Search for standards — Browse for standards (organised by ICS)(external link)

 Joint AS/NZS standards are preferable, but if none of these standards apply, use international (ISO) or European (EN) standards.
 Ask Standards New Zealand if you need help.